 Three association logo banner

-Healthy Relationships in a Digital World (HR) is a project designed to provide principals and vice-principals with strategies in response to cyberbullying and cyberviolence in schools and social media.
-Resources have been developed by the Catholic Principals' Leadership Development of Ontario, Leadership en action and Principal Association Projects, the service partners for Catholic Principals' Council | Ontario (CPCO), L'Association des directions et directions adjointes des écoles franco-ontariennes (ADFO) and Ontario Principals' Council (OPC) in partnership with Victim Services Toronto (VST).
+Healthy Relationships in a Digital World is a project designed to provide principals and vice-principals with strategies in response to cyberbullying and cyberviolence in schools and social media.
+Resources have been developed by the Catholic Principals' Leadership Development of Ontario, Leadership en action and Principal Association Projects, the service partners for Catholic Principals' Council | Ontario (CPCO), L'Association des directions et directions adjointes des écoles franco-ontariennes (ADFO) and the Ontario Principals' Council (OPC) in partnership with Victim Services Toronto (VST).
 The project is funded by the Safe and Healthy Schools Branch of the Ministry of Education.

-Healthy Relationships in a Digital World (HR) resources listed below were developed and collected in the HR Toolkit to support school leaders as they engage with staff and parents/guardians and their children to encourage healthy relationships in a digital world with a focus on responses to cyberbullying/cyberviolence.
+The Project resources listed below were developed and collected in the Healthy Relationships Toolkit to support school leaders as they engage with staff and parents/guardians and their children to encourage healthy relationships in a digital world with a focus on responses to cyberbullying and cyberviolence.

 Register